-Classroom support is available throughout the school with TAs being deployed as appropriate after consultation with Heads of Department and the SENCO.
+Classroom support is available in the Junior School, with TAs being deployed as appropriate.

 Some lessons take place in small teaching groups where appropriate or helpful to the pupils concerned.

 Please also see DLEU Handbook and Policy for the Teaching of Dyslexic Pupils - Staff Handbook.